-I could say that I started this episode because Tina Modotti was many things at once.
+I could say that I started writing this essay because Tina Modotti was many things at once.
 An actress.
 A photographer.
 A spy.

-The photo was snapped right before Tina’s life changed dramatically.
+The photo was snapped right before Tina Modotti’s life changed dramatically.
 We know this now, and that’s what makes it so powerful.
-It was taken before Tina’s husband went to Mexico and she followed him, only to discover that he had died of smallpox, just two days before her arrival.
+It was taken before the husband went to Mexico and she followed him, only to discover that he had died of smallpox, just two days before her arrival.

-The photo was taken before the newly-widowed Tina and her lover Edward Weston established themselves in Mexico.
-Before they started hanging out with the artists and expatriates of the hour.
+The photo was taken before the newly-widowed Tina Modotti and her new lover Edward Weston established themselves in Mexico.
+Before they started meeting the artists and expatriates of the hour.
 She befriended Frida Kahlo and posed for Diego Rivera, appearing in some of his murals.
 She even met the exiled Russian revolutionary Leon Trotski.

-Her first pictures were studies of light and form, but later included workers and peasants, mothers and children.
-Her later photos reflected the social injustices she found in Mexico — and her political leanings.
+Her first pictures were studies of light and shapes, but later she included workers and peasants, mothers and children.
+Her photos would go on to show the social injustices she found in Mexico — as well as her political leanings.
 Tina Modotti joined the Communist party, worked as a photographer for its newspaper.
 She split with Edward Weston, who moved back to America.
-Instead, she began going out with a young Cuban revolutionary, who was assassinated just a few months after they had met.
+In his place, she began going out with a young Cuban revolutionary, who was assassinated just a few months after they had met.

 Let’s imagine that her portrait, partly dark and partly bright, captured the nuances of the life she was about to lead.
 And let’s just be melancholic about this unlikely photographer who outgrew not just her portrait, but also photography itself.

 This article was first published as part of my podcast Available Light.